When to Winterize an RV: Preparing For The Colder Months

 The stove burners are to be covered with plastic to prevent bug infestation.

-Many RV insurance companies have reported that animal infestation is the most common problem that RV owners face every year and end up claiming insurance.
-Rodents simply love crawling into RVs through holes and end up building nests and chewing any wire in sight.
+Many RV insurance companies have reported that animal infestation is the most common problem that RV owners face yearly and end up claiming insurance for.
+Rodents simply love crawling into RVs through holes, building nests, and chewing any wire in sight.

-If you do not have any insurance coverage for your precious RV, then your pocket will be empty in no time due to paying huge bills to repair all the damage caused by rodents.
+If you do not have insurance coverage for your precious RV, your pocket will be empty soon because you will have to pay huge bills to repair all the damage caused by rodents.

-The best precaution you can take is to ensure that no food item is left behind on the counters or on the shelves.
-If you want to leave some food behind in the RV during the storage period, (although, it is highly not recommended) you can leave them in cans or bottles which are sealed.
+The best precaution you can take is to ensure that no food item is left behind on the counters or the shelves.
+If you want to leave some food behind in the RV during the storage period (although it is highly not recommended), you can leave them in cans or sealed bottles.

-Care must be taken to ensure that no standing water is left in the RV.
-If you possess an ice maker in your RV, you must drain the water.
-Many RV owners completely forget the fact that ice makers have standing water, which could attract various kinds of insects.
+Care must ensure no standing water is left in the RV.
+You must drain the water if you have an ice maker in your RV.
+Many RV owners completely forget that ice makers have standing water, which could attract various kinds of insects.

-Some RV owners have claimed to use some type of mint oil outside the RV, as rodents dislike the smell of mint.
+Some RV owners have claimed to use some mint oil outside the RV, as rodents dislike the smell of mint.

 Insect screens can be installed over the refrigerator, furnace, and heater.
-This has proven to be effective when it comes to keeping pests and rodents out.
+This has proven effective in keeping pests and rodents out.

 It is strongly advised to resist the desire to use poison to kill rodents and tiny animals.
-It is true that poison is very effective and can get rid of rodents trespassing in your RV, but you must consider the scenario where the rodent might ingest the poison and crawl up into a corner of your RV and die.
+Poison is true; it is very effective and can get rid of rodents trespassing in your RV, but you must consider the scenario where the rodent might ingest the poison, crawl up into a corner of your RV, and die.
 This can cause serious stinking of your RV during the winter.

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to Hinton The Trail

 DRAINING WATER FROM THE RV SYSTEM

-It is absolutely necessary to drain water from all the tanks installed in the RV.
-This includes the water heater, grey and black tanks, and freshwater tanks.
-Backflushing of the water is recommended by many professionals to ensure that you get all the water out of the system.
+It is necessary to drain water from all the tanks installed in the RV, including the water heater, grey and black tanks, and freshwater tanks.
+Many professionals recommend backflushing to remove all the water from the system.

 The general steps followed by plenty of people who own RVs are as follows.

-- If you possess inline water filters, you must remove them and bypass them before beginning the entire process.
+- If you possess inline water filters, you must remove and bypass them before beginning the process.

-- Draining the freshwater tank as well as the black and grey holding tanks is done.
-If you do not possess an in-built flushing system for the tank in your RV, you can utilize a wand to clean the black tank.
+- The freshwater tank and the black and grey holding tanks have been drained.
+If your RV does not possess an in-built flushing system for the tank, you can utilize a wand to clean the black tank.
 The termination valves must be well-lubricated.

-- The water heater needs to be drained next, followed by removing the drain plug and opening the pressure relief valve.
-The water heater must not be hot or in a pressurized state when performing these actions.
+- Next, the water heater must be drained by removing the drain plug and opening the pressure relief valve.
+It must not be hot or in a pressurized state when these actions are performed.

-- The cold and hot water faucets, toilet valve, and outside shower are to be opened.
+- The cold and hot water faucets, toilet valve, and outside shower will be opened.

-- The low point drain lines of your RV are to be located and opened.
+- Your RV’s low-point drain lines need to be located and opened.
 Usually, there are two lines, one for hot and one for cold.
-To force the water out, you can use a water pump.
+You can use a water pump to force the water out.
 You can stop when the system is completely drained.

-- The faucets are to be closed back up and the drains are to be recapped.
+- The faucets will be closed back up, and the drains will be recapped.

 ANTIFREEZE FOR YOUR RV